confidential-containers/ocicrypt-rs/docs/pkcs11.md

-# Ocicrypt Pkcs11 (Experimental)
+# Ocicrypt-rs Pkcs11 (Experimental)

-Ocicrypt supports the use of an experimental pkcs11-based protocol.
+Ocicrypt-rs supports the use of an experimental pkcs11-based protocol.
 This allows the ability to encrypt a container image so that it can be decrypted by a key which resides in a Hardware Security Module (HSM).
 In this document, we will go through a tutorial on how to setup and use this capability with a software emulated HSM, SoftHSM.

 This tutorial is done on Ubuntu.